Category Archives: data journalism

 7 técnicas de design de prompts para IA generativa que todo jornalista deveria conhecer

-Ferramentas como o ChatGPT podem parecer falar a sua língua, mas na verdade falam uma linguagem de probabilidade e suposições fundamentadas.
+Ferramentas como o ChatGPT podem parecer falar a sua língua, mas, na verdade, falam uma linguagem de probabilidade e suposições fundamentadas.
 Você pode fazer-se entender melhor — e obter resultados mais profissionais — com algumas técnicas simples de prompting.
 Aqui estão as principais para adicionar ao seu kit de ferramentas (Este post foi traduzido do inglês original usando o Claude Sonnet 4.5 como parte de uma experiência.
 Por favor, avise-me se encontrar algum erro ou traduções incorretas).

 Técnicas de design de prompts para IA generativa

-Prompting de papel
+Prompting de função

 Prompting de exemplo único